Ishikawa Station (Kōnan Railway): Adjacent stations

+The adjacent station towards Chuo-Hirosaki station is Gijukukōkōmae, and the adjacent station towards Ōwani station is Ishikawa Pool-Mae station.

 History

 Ishikawa Station was opened on January 26, 1952 as Shin-Ishikawa Station (新石川駅, Shin-Ishikawa-eki), with the opening of the Kōnan Railway.
 It was renamed to its present name on April 1, 1986.

+With the December, 2024 announcement that the Konan Owani line will close by the end of 2026, the station will most likely close as part of that process.

 Surrounding area

 It is located approximately a kilometer away from the JR East Ishikawa Station on the Ōu Main Line.